Benjaminlw1/Benjamin_Portfolio/README.md

 * Load data to FAST API
 * To run project ".\run.sh" in windows shell

-# Project 3: Build ETL using spotify api and airflow scheduling(updating)
+# Project 3: Build ETL using spotify api and scheduling(updating)
 * used sqlalchemy object-relational mapper(ORM)
 * airflow for scheduling
-* created Exceptions to validate data
 * sqlite for database
 * DBeaver-21.1.0 for database management